 Note the above pictures are not to discredit any brand, but to help provide an example of how these are different.

-Since I have been running in the Kinvara and Asics Gel Excel for awhile, I am already a super fan of low profile shoes.
+Since I have been running in the low profile Kinvara for almost 10 years, I’m already a super fan of low profile shoes.
 Barefoot running didn’t work for me because I felt without any cushion my feet simply hurt or my joints didn’t feel right.

-I ran in the Intuition 1.5 during our 3.8 mile shake out run with Bart Yasso and definitely felt great.
-I didn’t have an calf soreness which often occurs when people transition to a more minimal shoe.
+I tested out a few different Altras on short runs and the first thing I noticed was that I didn’t have an calf soreness which often occurs when people transition to a more minimal shoe.